-Damian is a classically trained musician and actor.
-His musical studies began at age 12 with the bassoon and saxophone.
-For the remainder of his grade school experience, Norfleet would continue to play in orchestras, symphonic bands, and drumlines.
-He also sang in choirs and studied voice privately.
-As a young artist, Damian served as the associate principal bassoonist of the Orchestra of the Pines; studied voice and vocal pedagogy with Dr. David Jones and Dr. Robert Sataloff; music theory and composition with Darrell Holt; attended masterclasses with Dalton Baldwin and Warren Jones; was mentored by Finnish operatic bass-baritone Tom Krause; and enjoyed a brief stint as a resident artist at the acclaimed Academy of Vocal Arts in Philadelphia.
-This was the moment when Norfleet turned his attention to acting.
-Immediately upon leaving AVA, Damian was accepted into the acting studio of actor/director Pete Pryor at the University of the Arts and later studied Shakespeare performance with Sybil Lines of the Royal Shakespeare Company.
+As a young artist, Damian served as the associate principal bassoonist of the Orchestra of the Pines; studied vocal pedagogy with Dr. David Jones and Dr. Robert Sataloff; music theory and composition with Darrell Holt; attended masterclasses with Dalton Baldwin and Warren Jones; was mentored by Finnish operatic bass-baritone Tom Krause; and enjoyed a brief stint as a resident artist at the acclaimed Academy of Vocal Arts in Philadelphia.
+This was the moment when Mr. Norfleet turned his attention to acting.
+Immediately upon leaving AVA, Mr. Norfleet was accepted into the acting studio of actor/director Pete Pryor at the University of the Arts and later studied Shakespeare performance with Sybil Lines of the Royal Shakespeare Company.
 Fun fact: Damian studied West African dance in Philadelphia with Jeannine Osayande.